aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/border/_index.md

 ### getArgbColor() {#getArgbColor--}

+<b>@deprecated.</b> Please use the 'argbColor' property instead.
 Gets and sets the color with a 32-bit ARGB value.

 ```javascript
 getArgbColor() : number;